 Thanks to the Curry-Howard correspondence, one can express a logical specification using dependent types.
-Using only typing, it is for example possible to define
+For example, using only typing it is possible to define:

-- equality on natural numbers

-- properties of arithmetical operations
+- equality on natural numbers - properties of arithmetical operations

-- the type (n : Nat) -> (PrimRoot n) consisting of functions computing primitive root in modular arithmetic.
+• the type (n : Nat) -> (PrimRoot n) consisting of functions computing primitive root in modular arithmetic.

-Of course a program of the above type will be more difficult to write than the corresponding program of type Nat $\rightarrow$ Nat which produces a natural number which is a primitive root.
+Of course, a program of the above type will be more difficult to write than the corresponding program of type Nat -> Nat, which produces a natural number which is a primitive root.
 However, the difficulty can be compensated by the fact that the program is guaranteed to work: it cannot produce something which is not a primitive root.

 On a more mathematical level, we can express formulas and prove them using an algorithm.
-For example, a function of type $(n : Nat) \rightarrow (PrimRoot n)$ is also a proof that every natural number has a primitive root.
+For example, a function of type (n: Nat) -> (PrimRoot n) is also a proof that every natural number has a primitive root.